DrewNaylor/guinget/docs/How-to-use.md

 You can search for packages using the search bar in the toolbar at the top of the window.
 As of version 0.1 pre-alpha 2, this only filters the `Package` column, but other columns are planned to be supported.
 To search, either click in the textbox, press `Ctrl+F` to automatically set focus to it, or use `Package list>Search`.
 After typing in what you want to search for, either press `Enter` or click the `Search` toolbar button.
 Please be aware that [using `Ctrl+A` to select all packages in the search results currently selects even non-filtered packages](https://github.com/DrewNaylor/guinget/issues/13).

-At the moment, you'll have to manually clear the search box and search again to get back to the non-filtered package list.
+Before version 0.1.2, you had to manually clear the search box and search again to get back to the non-filtered package list; version 0.1.2 allows you to double-click/press `Enter` on the `All` entry at the top of the sidebar search terms list to get an unfiltered list.
+The `Esc`/`Escape` key also works to clear the search box in version 0.1.2.
 Once you've finished searching, you can press the `Tab` key to focus the package list again.

+By default, version 0.1.2 displays a sidebar that shows your search terms from the current session, but you can hide it with the `X` button in its top-right corner; using `View>Sidebar`; or by opening the `Options` window from `Package list>Search options`, unchecking `Show sidebar`, and clicking `OK`.

+**NB:** Version 0.1.2 renamed the `Package list>Search` menu item to `Package list>Filter search box`.

 ## Showing unfinished controls